SERVIR-Amazonia/guyana-training/intro-to-gee/hydrology.md

 # Exporting hydrologic datasets

 In this exercise we learn how to export a dataset with appropriate parametrization in order to be loaded and utilized in another platform.
-There exist plenty of water resources data collentions available in the GEE catalog, however we will look for river information.
+There exist plenty of water resources data collections available in the GEE catalog, however we will look for river information.
 The World WildLife Fund (WWF) has developed the HydroSHEDS Free Flowing Rivers Network in partnership with the U.S. Geological Survey, the International Centre for Tropical Agriculture, The Nature Conservancy, and the Center for Environmental Systems Research of the University of Kassel, Germany.
 This dataset provides hydrographic data at regional and global scales including information of river networks, watershed boundaries, drainage directions, and flow accumulations.
 Let’s type in the catalog search bar ‘flowing rivers’:

 <img align="center" src="../images/intro-gee-images/35rivers.png" hspace="15" vspace="10" width="600">